akostrik/stage_telegram_python/README.md

 ## Context and motivation
 The technologies has been always influenced greatly the social relations.
 In particular, the present-day computer science is an exceptional tool for cooperation and co-reflection.

+## Acknowleggements
+This project wouldn't have been possible without the guidance of the faculty at Sorbonne University, the feedback from early users and the continuous support from the associations.

 # Project overview
 This project is aimed at automatical detecting of propagandistic information in Telegram [^13] channels.
 That is, the information, which may not be objective and may be selectively presenting facts to encourage a particular perception, or using loaded language to produce an emotional rather than a rational response to the information. [^6]